Matthew Travis

 Matthew Travis is a businessman and former American government official.
 He served as the Deputy Director for the Department of Homeland Security's Cybersecurity and Infrastructure Security Agency (CISA).
-Mr. Travis served as Deputy Under Secretary for the National Protection and Programs Directorate (NPPD) before the agency became CISA on November 16, 2018.
+Travis served as Deputy Under Secretary for the National Protection and Programs Directorate (NPPD) before the agency became CISA on November 16, 2018.

 Career

 Travis graduated from the University of Notre Dame and joined the U.S. Navy in 1991 as an active duty officer.
 Travis served aboard the guided-missile frigate U.S.S.
 CARR (FFG 52) as the Engineering Auxiliaries Officer as well as the maritime interdiction boarding officer in the Northern Red Sea following Operation Desert Storm.

 Upon leaving military service in 1998, Travis began a career in government consulting.
 He built the Homeland Security team at DFI before its merger with Detica and following the firm's acquisition by BAE Systems.
 In 2010, Travis co-founded Obsidian Analysis, a homeland security consulting firm, which was acquired by Cadmus in 2016.